 The cliffs and the offshore islets offer good diving grounds.
 Likewise the Formigas, eight uninhabited islands that belong to Santa Maria and form the north-eastern end of the Azores archipelago.
 Divers are allowed to stay in the area under strict nature protection requirements.

-Santa Maria landmarks
+Santa Maria attractions

 Santa Maria is a picturesque island.
 Stone walls limit the pasture and arable land.
 The small villages look old-fashioned.
 The houses are scattered around, are white with orange-brown roofs and have large chimneys.
 The base, window and door niches are set off in contrasting colors.
 Blue, green, yellow ocher, red or gray: each municipality has its own color.